__________________________________________________________________

 The evil angels that took part in Satan’s rebellion will be expelled from heaven

 (Rev. 12:7-9,12) and Christian saints are their replacements.
-God’s objective
+God’s objective is

 the restoration of earth and heaven—as at the start, before the angels of heaven

 rebelled.
-Never again will Satan or his angels be allowed in heaven; their
+Never again will Satan or his angels be allowed in heaven; their final

 destiny is the eternal lake of fire (Matt.
-25:41).
-Satan can expect a brief
+25:41; Rev. 20:10).
+Satan will be released

 but he will then be thrown into the lake of fire (Rev. 20:7-10).

-end of the Millennium are the unjust and are the majority that
+end of the Millennium are the unjust and are the majority that will be deceived.

-the Kingdom will not be a failure.
-Satanic snares such as Adam and Eve fell
+Despite this crisis the Kingdom will not be a failure.
+Satanic enticements such as

-v 13, All your children shall be taught of the LORD,
+Isaiah 54:13-15,v 13, All your children shall be taught of the LORD,

 and great shall be the prosperity of your children.